RetroReversing/retroReversing/categories/consoles/nes.md

 If you are interested to see officially released or leaked source code check for the Nintendo Entertainment System check out our other post:
 {% include link-to-other-post.html post="/source-code/retail-console-source-code" description="For the official source code check out this post." %}

+### Home Alone NES Source Code
+The full source code for the NES game **Home Alone** was released online thats to the **Game History Org** and we have a specific post covering the details of the files included:
+{% include link-to-other-post.html post="/home-alone-2-nes-source-code/" description="For the official source code to Home Alone for the NES check out this post." %}

+---
 ## Reverse Engineered NES Games
 If you are interested to see existing reversing projects for the NES check out our other post specifically on this topic:
 {% include link-to-other-post.html post="/source-code/decompiled-retail-console-games" description="For the list of decompiled games check out this post." %}